Manufacturers can shorten their sales cycles by better nurturing leads before passing them over to sales.

 I often write about the importance of knowing your buyer.
 Know that and you’re on your way to better understanding the customer’s journey.
 Know that, and you begin to focus on the funnel stages of your business.
 According to Phil Bosley, CEO of Tactical Marketing, nearly 70 percent of B2B marketers have not identified their funnel stages.
 As a result, he said, 65 percent of B2B marketers have not implemented a lead nurturing program.

-So know your customer to know their journey to know your funnel stages to know how to set up an automated nurturing program.
+So know your customer to know their journey to know your funnel stages to know how to set up an automated lead nurturing campaign.

 Use demographic AND behavioral data from your prospects to segment the folks you are marketing.
 If you aggregate people who have the same needs/desires into a segment, you can do a pretty targeted campaign to them and up the odds they will respond.